Cultural warning

 A whole-of-government approach

-The Settlement brings together a range of WA Government departments and instrumentalities working toward common goals within their various legislative and policy areas for the long-term benefit of the Noongar people.
+The Settlement brings together a range of WA Government departments and instrumentalities within their various legislative and policy areas for sustainable outcomes and genuine partnerships with the Noongar people.

 - Department of the Premier and Cabinet, Aboriginal Engagement Directorate